fabiooperti/Fabio-Operti---Data-analytics-project/SQL project/Sales analysis/SQL scripts.md

 ORDER BY Tot_Revenue DESC;
 ```
 ![image](https://github.com/fabiooperti/Fabio-Operti---Data-analytics-project/assets/170554271/d1ed5887-1559-4489-b65c-5bda5f198839)
-### There are 178 customers with which we had sales so far
+### There are 178 customers that have ordered from us so far

 ### Who are the customers that ordered from us only once?
 ```